 1986-1989 - Partner and head of the appellate division at Hogan & Hartson, Washington, DC.

-to the U.S. Court of Appeals for the DC Circuit.
+1992 - Is nominated by President George H.W.
+Bush to the US Court of Appeals for the District of Columbia.
 The nomination is never acted upon by the Senate.

 1993-2003 - Returns to Hogan & Hartson.

-November 13, 2002 - Roberts defends Alaska's Megan's Law before the Supreme Court.
-The law requires sex offenders to register with police retroactively to 1984 and makes that information available to the public via the Internet.
+November 13, 2002 - Roberts defends Megan’s Law before the Supreme Court.
+The law creates a registry for sex offenders that can be searched online.